google-research/babelcode/README.md

 1.  `entry_fn_name`: The name of the function to call when evaluating.
 2.  `entry_cls_name`: If the language requires classes, this is the name of the prediction class to call when evaluating.

+### Running Without Parsed Datasets

+If you are using a BabelCode dataset from HuggingFace and do not want to convert the datasets, you can include the testing keys necessary to evaluate the given predictions.
+These are included in all BabelCode datasets hosted on HuggingFace.
+Besides the keys mentioned in above, you will need to include:

+* `test_code`: The Testing Script created by the BabelCode framework
+* `test_case_ids`: The list of test case ids for the problem.
+These are used to determine if a prediction passes or not.

 # Overview of How the Framework Works
 ![sample](/img/sample_program.png)